 Denver DBT and Psychotherapy is excited to be offering an ongoing mindfulness group.
 The group combines Mindfulness Based Stress Reduction, DBT’s mindfulness training and Insight Oriented meditation techniques.
 It is ongoing, in that participants may join at any time (as long as there is an opening).
 Each group member is actively encouraged to adopt, maintain and/or deepen their daily mindfulness practice.

-The mindfulness group meets on Thursdays from 4:00-5:30 with an extended group (4:00-8:00) every two to three months.
-These longer sessions offer the opportunity to deepen your mindfulness practice and experience a “retreat” from daily patterns and routines.
+Our Mindfulness Groups meet once per week for 90 minutes with an extended 3-4 hour group once every few months.
+This longer session offers the opportunity to deepen your mindfulness practice and experience a “retreat” from daily patterns and routines.
 Groups are capped at eight members.